-It is the responsibility of the Head of School or Office Staff to contact the emergency services in the school day.
+It is the responsibility of the Head or Office Staff to contact the emergency services in the school day.

-Should the alarms be activated out of school hours, a senior member of staff will contact the emergency services.
+Should the alarms be activated out of school hours, the remote monitoring station will alert the emergency services where necessary. .

 The emergency services will be raised by means of telephone.
 In event of a power failure a mobile telephone will be used.